Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Empirical Case Study

-A sixteen-digit-long string \texttt{ce2757a06d455af2} as showed in Figure \ref{fig:processRecordableFree} grabbed our attentions because it was presumed to be the authentication code, or password for short, according to the location of its occurrence.
-Nevertheless, it has not yet been confirmed to be a string constant or a dynamic changing string so far.
-In order to clarify the nature of that password, a series of experiments has been conducted.

-Firstly, we close the app after taking a screen recording video clips, then re-opened it and took another screen recording.
-Hooking logs shown in logcat console showed that the password did't change.
-In that means, the password is independent of app's life-cycle.
-We have repeated the above steps for many times and all the results proved the conclusion is correct.
-Next, we killed all proxies related to this app and did the service activation again.
-The purpose of this experiment is to determine if the password is independent of the life cycle of proxies.
-If answer is yes, that means this password is generated by one of the proxies, and will keep updating each time re-activating the proxies, such as rebooting the device.
-On the contrary, the password would be confirmed to be a constant, which is same as the magic number in the case study of app II, if there is no evidence indicating that the password itself varies with different instance of proxy.
-After many times repeating the above steps, the password was found changed each time we re-activate the proxies.
+Firstly, we closed the app after taking a screen recording video clips, then re-opened it and took another screen recording.
+Hooking logs shown in logcat console showed that the password didn't change.
+In that means, the password is independent of the app's life-cycle.
+We have repeated the above steps for many times and all the results proved that our assumption is correct.
+Next, we killed all proxies related to this app and launch the service activation again.
+As a result, we noticed that the password has changed.
+Thus the password could be confirmed to be dynamically generated after each time that the proxy being re-activated.
 Since the password is proved to be generated by proxy, there must be a place that the proxy stored the code at somewhere that the app with user privilege could access and read.

-This idea was generated by recalling the analysis on a backup app called ``\textit{Helium}'' in paper of Bai et al. \cite{bai2015all}.
-After a series of searching initiated by this idea, we finally located the password in a \textit{log} file named \texttt{videoserv.log} under the directory \texttt{data/local/tmp}, and luckily found the first occurrence of the current password was always after the word ``\texttt{AUTH}'' in the log file.
-For that reason, the attackers could all along hold the current password by writing a simple code snippet on Android to read the log file and then extract the string at given location.
+After searching, we finally located the password in a \emph{log} file named \texttt{videoserv.log} under the directory \texttt{data/local/tmp}, and luckily find the first occurrence of the current password was always after the word ``\texttt{AUTH}'' in the log file.
+With those information, An attacker could all along hold the current password by writing a simple program on the target device to read the log file and then extract the string at given location.